 4. Create a Strong Protection against Ransomware/ Malware

 According to Symantec’s 2018 Internet Security Threat Report (ISTR), 1 in 13 web requests lead to malware.
 In 2017, about 23,000 phishing URLs with a Singapore-link were discovered, with the intention to steal personal information including passwords and credit card details.
 (Cyber Security Agency of Singapore, CSA) Your ERP users may unknowingly open malicious attachments or click on dangerous advertising links, exposing your system to harmful software.

-– Check for frequent updates and guidelines from CSA to be aware of new threats and make timely precautions.
+– Check for frequent updates and guidelines from CSA to be aware of new threats and take timely precautions.

-– Conduct regular trainings on internet security so that all staff are aware of basic security protection practices, such as creating strong passwords and identifying suspicious mails/ URLs.
+– Conduct regular training on internet security so that all staff is aware of basic security protection practices, such as creating strong passwords and identifying suspicious emails/ URLs.